 What you need to know

-March is Ovarian Cancer Awareness Month (OCAM) and a great opportunity to both spread the word about a much overlooked disease and also to communicate how we are funding world-class research in order to find better, kinder treatments for a woman facing a diagnosis today, or to prevent the disease for the next generation of women.
-Our campaign includes an advert voiced by Kate Winslet who lost her own mother to ovarian cancer and features a cast of young girls speaking the lyrics of the famous Gloria Gaynor anthem, ‘I Will Survive’.
+March is Ovarian Cancer Awareness Month (OCAM) and a great opportunity to spread the word about a much overlooked disease and communicate how we are funding world-class research in order to find better, kinder treatments for a woman facing a diagnosis today, or to prevent the disease for the next generation of women.

 How you can help

-Your OCAM toolkit is below starting with the suggested Tweets.
-Make sure to check out our channels (Twitter, Instagram, LinkedIn and Facebook), be sure to tag us and encourage your friends to join the movement and take action too!
+Make sure to check out our channels (Twitter, Instagram, LinkedIn and Facebook), be sure to tag us and encourage your friends to take action too!

 Share the facts